GRAPHISOFT/archicad-addon-cmake/README.md

 - [Download the CMake Template from here](https://github.com/GRAPHISOFT/archicad-addon-cmake/archive/master.zip).
 - [Download the Archicad Add-On Development Kit from here](http://archicadapi.graphisoft.com).
 - Generate the IDE project with CMake, and set the following variables:
-  - `AC_API_DEVKIT_DIR`: The root folder of the installed Archicad Add-On Development Kit.
+  - `AC_API_DEVKIT_DIR`: The Support folder of the installed Archicad Add-On Development Kit.
 You can also set an environment variable with the same name so you don't have to provide this value during project generation.
   - `AC_ADDON_NAME`: (optional) The name of the project file and the result binary Add-On file (default is "ExampleAddOn").
   - `AC_ADDON_LANGUAGE`: (optional) The language code of the Add-On (default is "INT").
   - `AC_MDID_DEV`: (optional) Your Developer ID.
 Ommitting this will result in a 1 value.